dendriel/rozsa-events-collector/README.md

 based approach for marking methods, parameters and fields for collection without any further changes in the main algorithm.
 Although if desired, it is possible to collect data by explicitly calling the collector.

-**This doc is under construction.
-You may refer to the [project draft](doc/DRAFT.md) for more information.**

 ## Terms

-- **Data** - a single element that means something for the specific flow in observation;
+- **Data** - a single element that means something for the specific flow in observation
-- **Event** - a composition of many pieces of data that have a deeper meaning when grouped together;
+- **Event** - a composition of many pieces of data that have a deeper meaning when grouped together
-- **Collect** - the action of storing data from an execution flow;
+- **Collect** - the action of storing data from an execution flow
-- **Submit** - the action of generating an event from collected data and submitting it to a remote server.
+- **Submit** - the action of generating an event from collected data and submitting it to a remote server

 ## Features

 - Easily **start**, **collect** and **finish** the collection of data by using the `EventsCollectorManager`
 - Keep observability operations out of business code by using **Annotations**
 - Control collection behavior via **configuration** or by bean **overriding**
-- Start using the library by just adding it to the project dua to its **auto-configuration**
+- Start using the library by just adding it to the project due to its **auto-configuration**
 - Allows to define and collect from **multiple flows**

 ## How To